Stress Statistics UK: 2024

-Stress is the body’s reaction to feeling threatened or under pressure and we experience it day-to-day.
+Stress is the body’s reaction to feeling threatened or under pressure and we can all experience it.
 But what do the numbers say about stress in the UK?
 In this article, we’re going to find out as we dive into the latest data and stress statistics.

 Too much stress affects our mood, body and our relationships.
 It can make us feel anxious and irritable, and even lower our self-esteem.
 That’s why it’s crucial that we can gain a clear and data-driven view of how stress affects us.